TimelordUK/jspurefix/README.md

 ensure the repo dictionary has been unpacked above.
 This provides the data dictionary used to parse messages.

-run a full application example the trade capture or a simple skeleton
+run examples such as the trade capture, simple skeleton or http.

 ```shell
 npm run tcp-tc